III-Hub/Robo-Dance/readme.md

 # Robo-Dance

-This is a solution to the parkside challenge Robo-Dance compatition.
+The Robo-Dance challenge solution.

 ## Set up

 The Laravel framework was used.

 ### Data
-The the file db.sql contains the database dump that can be imported.
+The db.sql file contains the database dump that can be imported.
-This database already has 2 teams with 5 members each, and 5 danceoffs between a pair of robots from opposing team.
+This database already has 2 teams with 5 members each, and 5 danceoffs between pairs of robots from opposing team.

 ### A typical Laravel environment will work

 ### Using Docker
 If using docker, the included docker-compose.yml file will pull and set up a LAMP development environment.
-The app is served at localhost:3000 and PhpMyadmin at locahost.
+The app is served at localhost:5000 and PhpMyadmin at locahost.

 ## Execution
 The app uses the following endpoints with respective http methods in brackets.

 ### Robots
 * /api/robots   (GET) List of robots
-* /api/robots/id   (GET)  A robot whose id is provided
+* /api/robots/:id   (GET)  A robot whose id is provided
 * /api/robots   (POST) Add new robot.
 The format is shown below and all values are required
 ```
 {